wernerb/hashiconf-hardening/slides.md

 !SLIDE
 # Packer's amazon-chroot builder

+Mounts a new volume based on source AMI **directly** on the packer host

 Different from the regular provider as it does **not** require launching a machine.

-Mounts a new volume based on source AMI **directly** on the packer host
+!NOTE
+In my experience..

 !SLIDE
 # shell-local provisioner

-The gambit: use **shell-local** provisioner to apply lvm directly on the device
+Idea: use **shell-local** provisioner to apply lvm directly on the block storage device.

-We use _lvm.sh_ to apply filesystem changes.
+We use _lvm.sh_ to handle everything for us.

 ```
 ...